mayconfmelo/min-manual/template/manual.typ

 = Description

 This example mimics a Typst package manual, but _min-manual_ is made to universally document anything, not just Typst packages.
-This one is a standalone file, to get manuals from doc-comments check out the `doc-comments.typ` example manual.
+To get an example manual from doc-comments, check out the `doc-comments.typ` file.

 #lorem(100)